Data investigation

 Architectural distinctive features:

-• Narrowest Wegovy MACE age window in the 37-state series — ages 45–74 only.
+- Narrowest Wegovy MACE age window we've documented — ages 45–74 only.
 Most other states accept adults ≥ 18 meeting FDA-label criteria with no upper bound.
 Nebraska's 45–74 window mirrors the published enrollment age range of the SELECT cardiovascular outcome trial (Lincoff 2023, NEJM).

-• Most restrictive Wegovy MASH gate in the series — 6-month medically-supervised weight-loss-program completion required before approval.
-West Virginia Pattern #36 and Arkansas Pattern #34 require only F2–F3 fibrosis confirmation + specialist consultation.
+- Most restrictive Wegovy MASH gate we've documented — 6-month medically-supervised weight-loss-program completion required before approval.
+West Virginia and Arkansas require only F2–F3 fibrosis confirmation + specialist consultation.

-• HbA1c < 6.5% gate on Wegovy MACE — structurally parallel to West Virginia Pattern #36.
+- HbA1c < 6.5% gate on Wegovy MACE — structurally parallel to West Virginia.
 T2D patients with established CVD are routed to the T2D-indicated GLP-1 pathway (Ozempic) rather than Wegovy MACE.

-• Bifurcated PA forms — Nebraska uses separate per-indication PA forms (Wegovy MACE form, Wegovy MASH form, Zepbound OSA form).
-Utah Pattern #37 uses a unified 11-part PA form; West Virginia Pattern #36 combines Wegovy CV+MASH in one document but keeps Zepbound OSA separate.
+- Bifurcated PA forms — Nebraska uses separate per-indication PA forms (Wegovy MACE form, Wegovy MASH form, Zepbound OSA form).
+Utah uses a unified 11-part PA form; West Virginia combines Wegovy CV+MASH in one document but keeps Zepbound OSA separate.

-• Three-MCO Heritage Health architecture with Single PDL — Nebraska Total Care (Centene), UHC, and Molina all follow the same state PDL and PA forms.
+- Three-MCO Heritage Health architecture with Single PDL — Nebraska Total Care (Centene), UHC, and Molina all follow the same state PDL and PA forms.
 No MCO formulary deviation.
-Structurally similar to Mississippi Pattern #35 (Gainwell SPBA) but different in coverage posture (MS covers chronic weight management; NE does not).
+Structurally similar to Mississippi (Gainwell SPBA) but different in coverage posture (MS covers chronic weight management; NE does not).

 The 2024 LB907 cycle event: Senator Merv Riepe introduced LB907 in January 2024 to mandate Nebraska Medicaid coverage of FDA-approved anti-obesity medications.
 The Nebraska DHHS fiscal note projected $42.4 million in annual program cost.
 The HHS Committee voted to Indefinitely Postpone the bill on April 18, 2024, killing it without a floor vote.
 This outcome reaffirmed Nebraska's categorical chronic-weight-management exclusion through at least the 2025–2026 legislative cycle and there is no successor bill identified in the 109th Legislature as of May 15, 2026.